 stay in touch

-Presenting you the best and worst of the Parliamentary sitting week
+Presenting you the 5 best and 5 worst MOMENTS of the Parliamentary sitting week

 Sign up to receive Tony's roundup of the best and worst of the Parliamentary week

 WALK FOR RESPECT DRAWS CROWDS FROM ALL CULTURES

 Almost 3,000 Australians from all cultural backgrounds walked together in Lakemba on March 31 for the ‘Walk for Respect’.

 Changes to 18C failed in the Senate within the preceding 24 hours, and multicultural Australia celebrated the triumph of respect over racist hate speech.